lucidsoftware/lucid-programming-competition-2023/problems/WateringHoles/description.md

 # Input
 The input will consist of a positive integer n, indicating the number of logs.
 Next will follow n lines.
 Each line will be 1 of the following 2 formats:

 1. `timmytrex 2`, meaning the dinosaur named `timmytrex` moved to watering hole `2`.
 2. `timmytrex 0`, meaning the dinosaur named `timmytrex` left the park.
-Note that `0` means the dinosaur leaves the park.

 Here is an example input: